Azure/azure-functions-signalrservice-extension/samples/bidirectional-chat/README.md

 # Azure function bidirectional chatroom sample

-This sample demonstrate how to integrate SignalR Service upstream feature with Azure Function.
-This features SignalR Service sending messages to upstream endpoints in serverless scenario.
-With the signalr function binding, you can leverge class based model in C# that can give you a consistent experience with non-serverless scanarios.
+This is a chatroom sample that demonstrates bidirectional message pushing between Azure SignalR Service and Azure Function in serverless scenario.
+It leverage the "upstream" provided by Azure SignalR Service that features proxying messages from client to upstream endpoints in serverless scenario.
+Azure Functions with signalr trigger binding allow you to write code to receive and push messages in several languages, including JavaScript, Python, C#, etc.

 - [Prerequisites](#prerequisites)
 - [Run sample in Azure](#run-sample-in-azure)

 <a name="prerequisites"></a>

-## Prerequistes
+## Prerequisites

 The following softwares are required to build this tutorial.
 * [.NET SDK](https://dotnet.microsoft.com/download) (Version 3.1, required for Functions extensions)
 * [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash#install-the-azure-functions-core-tools) (Version 3)
 * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

 <a name="run-sample-in-azure"></a>

 ## Run sample in Azure

 It's a quick try of this sample.
 You will create an Azure Signalr Service and an Azure Function app to host sample.
 And you will launch chatroom locally but connecting to Azure SignalR Service and Azure Function.